The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

 Most restaurants in Yunnan are small family-run affairs with unrecognizable names that don’t translate from Chinese, but a very good place to graze is Weishan’s Old Town, known for its snack foods, such as steamed rice buns and sweet pancakes.
 You can’t go wrong simply walking down its pedestrian street and sampling the wares at any food stand.
 Be sure to try the stand that offers One String Noodle.
 It is only open in the mornings, as they always sell out by noon.

 Having the chance to experience a farm-to-table cross-cultural culinary journey is not how you’d expect to spend your time in Yunnan, but that’s exactly what you’ll find at Casa Bai, a private dining experience in the courtyard home of a French chef living in Dali.
-It’s not cheap (the price is $400 for up to eight diners), but it’s worth every penny—and also extremely exclusive.
+It’s reasonably priced at $70 per person, and it’s worth every penny—not to mention extremely exclusive.

 Dali’s Longxingyuan Restaurant serves the very best local specialties, including steamed ham, rice noodle salad, and mushrooms cooked any style.
 It won’t break the bank, costing $20 to $50 per person if you order enough for everyone to be happily stuffed.
 Everything on the menu is worth trying.